 Introduces principles and procedures for efficient organization and control of business records.
 Covers the creation, management, maintenance, storage and disposition of records.
 Includes practice in alphabetic, numeric, subject and geographic filing systems of correspondence and other papers.
-F, Sp spondence and the requisition, charge and follow-up controls.
 F, Sp

 BT128A Introduction to Records Management A